kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

+= 3.2.2 =
+* Adds two new filters: "nestedpages_page_listing" & "nestedpages_show_links".
+These filters allow access to add the "Links" interface to post types other than pages.

 = 3.2.1 =
 * Reverts previous wp_update_post change to prevent server errors on large sites.
 Replaces with optional "nestedpages_use_update_post" filter to enable hook when needed.